Last Updated on: 28th October 2023, 09:25 am

 Do Parrots Mourn the Loss of Their Owner?

-This applies to rehoming, where the original owner can no longer keep the bird.
-The new owner may find that the parrot is exhibiting signs of stress, trauma, or mourning.
+This applies to rehoming, where the original owner can no longer keep the parrot.
+The new owner may find the parrot exhibiting stress, trauma, or mourning.

 Do Parrots Mourn the Loss of Other Pets?